SAP Private linky swear with Azure – running Cloud Connector and SAP Private Link side-by-side

 Not too bad, huh?
 You saw today how SAP Cloud Connector and SAP Private Link differ in terms of scope, functionality, and service layer.
 Furthermore, you gained insights in the roadmap of the SAP PLS looking to combine both approaches to offer the best of both worlds.

-The next part of the blog series will discuss connecting Azure storage PaaS solutions via PLS.
+The next part of the blog series will discuss connecting to Azure Kubernetes Service hosted apps via PLS.

 Do you agree SAP @Developers and @Architects?